sytnikov/css-project/README.md

   Next, use @keyframes circle-anim {}
   Next, set animation-duration
   Next, set the changes that are going to happen in specific time fractions

+  - CSS Architecture:

+  CSS Specificity: each selector has a specificity score, for example a header has (0, 0, 1), and a class (0, 1, 0) which is higher;
+  id selector has higher score (1, 0, 0);
+  inline styling has higher priority: if you add styling in the html file, it will be applied !important sets the greatest priority
+  !important > inline style > id > class > tag/element
+  Specificity calculator: (a, b, c), where a - number of id b - number of classes, pseudo classes or attributes c - number of elements, pseudo elements in the selector

+  BEM / OOCSS / SMACSS